 If you are having a hard time getting the tiny hairs to grow, try shaving the area with a brow razor.
 This can stimulate growth and even make them grow in a little quicker.

 3. Grow them gradually

-If you are having not problems with the hair coming back in, but rather letting go of your tweezers and letting them grow back in is hard for you, let them grow in rows.
-What I mean by this is, let them get a little fuller by letting a row grow in lower than you usually would but still tweezing below that row.
+If you are not having problems with the hair coming back in, but rather letting go of your tweezers and letting them grow back in is hard for you, let them grow in rows.
+What I mean by this is let them get a little fuller by letting a row grow in lower than you usually would but still tweezing below that row.
 When that row is nicely filled, let it go lower.
-This is more for if you have too thin eyebrows and aren’t sure where to start in reshaping them.
+This is more for if your eyebrows are too thin and you aren’t sure where to start in reshaping them.

 4. Brow and Lash Serums

 If your eyebrows are being stubborn and won’t grow back in on their own, you can try a serum to help them along the way.
 Try something like Mary Kay Lash & Brow Building Serum.